NathanaelA/nativescript-accessibility/README.md

 # nativescript-accessibility
 Add full accessibility to the NativeScript framework

-WARNING: The code is NOT on NPM yet, the code is only available to Patreon supporters.
+**WARNING:** The code is NOT on NPM yet, the code is only available to Patreon supporters.
+THIS is on NPM to be used as a Placeholder so that this plugin does have a home when it is finally released.

 ## License